merce-fra/5G-NWDAF/services/kafka-topics-init/README.md

 # Kafka Topics Initialization service

-This service initializes _Kafka_ topics for a set of NWDAF-related events.
+This service initializes _Kafka_ topics for a set of _NWDAF_-related events.
 It ensures that the necessary _Kafka_ topics are created and ready for event processing before all the other services are deployed.